settinger/nepal-flag/README.md

 It's not a big deal, of course.
 If you search online you'll see plenty of Nepalese flags, flown by Nepalese officials, that skew pretty far from all of these interpretations.
 I rather like the ones where the moon looks like a lotus flower.

+## AN UPDATE FROM A NEPALI SPEAKER

+I dusted off my unused Reddit account just so I could post a request on the Vexillology and BadNepaliFlags subreddits.
+Three months later, I got this response from user hereforbeer98:

+> Hi, I’m not sure if you figured this out yet but I speak Nepali and reviewed the document, it just says make 8 similar triangles.
+I believe the second interpretation is correct.
+Never paid much mind to it ever but then again we never had to draw an official flag by following the constitution.
+>
+> For what it’s worth, the Nepali seal also has that version: https://thumbs.dreamstime.com/z/nepal-coat-arms-d-rendered-112301745.jpg
+>
+> Glad to see your interest in this and lmk if you need help w anything else Nepali.
+Namaste!

+Thank you very much to this user for confirming both versions of the constitution are equally ambiguous!

 ## External resources

 * [Constitution of Nepal (English, PDF)](https://www.lawcommission.gov.np/en/wp-content/uploads/2021/01/Constitution-of-Nepal.pdf)